oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 {% img blog/spring-boot-authorization/whatabyte-unauth.png alt:"WHATABYTE Dashboard Unauthenticated" width:"800" %}{: .center-image }

+Besides requiring a user to be authenticated, it is a standard practice to create roles for authorizing write operations.

 ### Create and assign roles

 In the WHATABYTE client settings, re-enable the authentication features, and also enable RBAC.
 Set `menu-admin` in the _User Role_ text-box.
 Click on **Save**.